Clockwork Revolution: Plot

-Development and release
+Development

-Clockwork Revolution is InXile Entertainment's first AAA game under Xbox Game Studios.
-It is also their biggest game in terms of scope and budget.
-The game was first announced at the Xbox Games Showcase on June 12, 2023.
-It is an action RPG headed up by Chad Moore as game director and Jason Anderson as principal designer.
+Clockwork Revolution is inXile Entertainment's first AAA game under Xbox Game Studios and their largest project in terms of scope and budget.
+Clockwork Revolution is an action role-playing game led by Chad Moore as game director and Jason D. Anderson as principal designer.
+Concept and early development began before the release of Wasteland 3 in 2020.
+The studio hired talent from developers such as Rockstar Games, Bungie, and Blizzard Entertainment to improve the game's cinematics, narrative interactions, lighting, animation, and gunplay.

 On January 30, 2024, InXile Entertainment announced that they are partnering with the newly founded video game studio Shapeshifter Games to develop Clockwork Revolution.
 Shapeshifter Games, a studio founded by former Volition developers, will offer co-development support for Clockwork Revolution.

+According to producer Brian Fargo, the game will be at least 20 hours long without side content, and the studio has already written 750,000 words of dialogue for the game as of August 2025.

+Marketing

-At the Xbox Games Showcase in June 2025, a 5 minute trailer was released showcasing gameplay and a closer look at the game's story and characters.
-The game is set to be released for Windows and Xbox Series X/S, and will be available on Xbox Game Pass upon launch.
+The game was first announced at the Xbox Games Showcase on June 12, 2023.
+Two years later, at the Xbox Games Showcase in June 2025, a new five-minute trailer was released, showcasing gameplay and providing a closer look at the story and characters.
+The game is scheduled to be released for Windows and Xbox Series X/S. On June 7, 2026, Xbox announced that Clockwork Revolution would be released as an Xbox console exclusive.